Monospace considered harmful

 A better way

-A better approach is using serif (sans-serif) font for the main text and a sans-serif (serif) font for inline code.
-Or if serif’s aren’t one’s cup of tea, even within the same font group a pairing allowing for clear differentiation between the main text and the code is possible.
-For example a humanist font paired with a complementary geometric font.
+A better approach is using serif (sans-serif) font for the main text and a sans-serif (serif) font for inline code†.
+If serifs aren’t one’s cup of tea, using a pairing allowing for clear differentiation between the main text and the code is possible even within the same font group.
+For example pairing a humanist font with a complementary geometric font.

 It’s also worth considering whether inline code even needs any kind of style change.
 For example, the sentence ‘Execution of a C program starts from the main function’ is perfectly understandable whether or not ‘main’ is styled differently.